Skip to content

 Louvain intra-community consistency.
 Low = suspect.

-random_walk(adj, *, walks_per_node, return_chance, seed)
+walk_visit_expansion(adj, *, walks_per_node, return_chance, seed)

-Stochastic walk visitation frequency.
+Bridge-filtered walk visitation expansion.
 Low = suspect.

 """